Best wireless surround sound systems

-In the world of surround sound, wireless refers to signal transmission.
+You should know that the term "wireless" refers to signal transmission only (with rare exceptions like the JBL Bar 5.1 system).
 We can broadcast an audio signal to powered speakers without speaker wire.
 But, a constant power supply for the equipment is still required.
-You'll need to plug even "wireless" speakers into a power outlet.
-Or better yet, a power protection device.
+You'll need to plug your "wireless" speakers into an AC power outlet (or a power protection device).

 For years home theater receivers have required hard-wired connections for surround speakers.
 Denon has changed this with the HEOS AVR — a 5.1-channel receiver that can broadcast surround information to compatible wireless speakers in the back of your room.
 Check out our in-depth staff review for a breakdown of all of its features.

 Dave Brown, Crutchfield writer and editor, took the Denon HEOS AVR home for an in-depth, hands-on review.

 Don’t have room for surround speakers?
 Build a strong front soundstage

 Sometimes our rooms can’t accommodate surround speakers at all.
 And that’s okay – you can still get great TV sound without wires getting in the way.
 Here's where a traditional wired system makes sense.
 Since all of the equipment is in one area, the wires are easily hidden.

 Love watching movies?
 Go with a 3.1 system.
 This adds a center channel speaker to a 2.1 system for improved dialogue and a wider front soundstage.